 India's BrahMos supersonic cruise missiles

-The Philippine Daily Inquirer on February 2 quoted Mr. Jonathan Malaya, assistant director general of the Philippine National Security Council, saying that the country will receive BrahMos supersonic cruise missiles in February.
+The Philippine Daily Inquirer reported on February 2nd, citing Jonathan Malaya, Assistant Director-General of the National Security Council of the Philippines, that the country will receive BrahMos supersonic cruise missiles in February.

-The information was given when he answered an unscheduled interview at the Philippine Department of Foreign Affairs headquarters.
-"It will also help the Philippines' deterrence.
-Actually, the ground system will be delivered this month and the missiles will be delivered next month.
-We are entering the hypersonic era," said Mr. Malaya.
+The information was revealed during an unscheduled interview at the Philippine Department of Foreign Affairs headquarters.
+"It will also enhance the Philippines' deterrence capabilities.
+In fact, the ground-based system will be delivered this month and the missiles next month.
+We are entering the hypersonic era," said Malaya.

-The official said the purchase of BrahMos missiles from India would help boost the capabilities of the Philippine Marine Corps, which will receive the weapons.
+The official said that purchasing BrahMos missiles from India would help enhance the capabilities of the Philippine Marine Corps, which will be the recipient of the weapons.

-Last week, India’s ambassador to the Philippines, Shambhu Kumaran, said the hypersonic missiles were on their way, but did not specify when.
-Last year, the manufacturer said the missiles would be delivered by December 2023.
+Last week, India's ambassador to the Philippines, Shambhu Kumaran, said that the hypersonic missiles were about to be delivered, but did not specify a timeframe.
+Last year, a representative from the manufacturer stated that the missiles would be delivered in December 2023.

-The Philippines signed an 18.9 billion peso (8,214 billion VND) deal with BrahMos Aerospace, an India-Russia joint venture, to purchase three launchers of the cruise missiles in the surface-to-ship missile system project.
+The Philippines signed an agreement worth 18.9 billion pesos (8.214 trillion VND) with BrahMos Aerospace, an Indian-Russian joint venture, to purchase three launchers for the aforementioned cruise missiles as part of a land-based anti-ship missile system project.

 Last year, several members of the Philippine Marine Corps traveled to India to learn how to operate BrahMos missiles.

-According to Mr. Malaya, the Philippines will become a medium-sized power in terms of armed capabilities with the purchase of new defense equipment.
+According to Malaya, the Philippines will become a middle-ranking power in terms of military capabilities with the acquisition of new defense equipment.

-In addition to the information about the BrahMos missile, he also said that the purchase of submarines is important in enhancing the Philippines' maritime security.
+In addition to information about the BrahMos missiles, he also stated that the purchase of submarines is significant in enhancing the Philippines' maritime security.

-Earlier, Philippine President Ferdinand Marcos Jr. approved the purchase of the first submarine for the Philippines, Philippine Navy spokesman Roy Trinidad said on February 1.
+Earlier, Philippine President Ferdinand Marcos Jr. approved the purchase of the Philippines' first submarine, according to Philippine Navy spokesman Roy Trinidad on February 1.

 Source link